openedx/open-edx-proposals/oeps/oep-0044-bp-changelogs.rst

 The following are notable differences between the recommendations of this OEP and the `keepachangelog.com`_ recommendations:

 * We use GitHub Releases in certain cases, as you'll see below, for developer efficiency purposes.
-* Because we typically release every change for libraries, we don't get any benefit from an "Unreleased" section.
 * We sometimes use automation that uses git commit messages for changelog messages.
 As noted above, it is acceptable and appropriate to clean these up as needed.

 Library Repositories